guidoenr/heritage/README.md

 Anyway, the results are good -> It makes DJ switching a smooth process, the same goes for playing to be 'DJs' and getting everything synced everyday.
 _(yeah i know real djs don't download music on this way and don't prepare sets on this way but who cares? this is for fun)_

-## Install?
+## install?
-As i mentioned, this was never meant to be public, so if you feel this is useful for solving any problem that you have, let me know and I will complete this section, otherwise? this repo is akin a `memory pointer to funny moments`
+this was never meant to be public, so if you feel this is useful for solving any problem that you have, let me know and I will complete this section, otherwise? this repo is akin a `memory pointer to funny moments`

 >>>>> `Let me please stand up, what is this?
 Hypnotize! say this...
 Just a moment, NO. Mixer, poison, all things go, the reason?
 Monster tube!
 Let's dance, Detuner`